FAQ

 What are the commitments to responsible manufacturing?

-Under the new Health Canada Supplemented Foods Regulation, all energy drinks contain informative labels regarding the caffeine content as well as a Supplemented Food Facts Table.
-CBA members also voluntarily adhere to the Energy Drink Marketing Code, and commit to refraining from marketing to children or selling energy drinks in schools between grades K-12.
+In addition, CBA members also voluntarily adhere to the Energy Drink Marketing Code and commit to refraining from marketing to children or selling energy drinks in schools for grades K-12.

 Is the caffeine in energy drinks natural or synthetic?